anthonyltam/Sponge-Squids/README.md

-# TURTLE
+# Sponge & Squids

 ## Background
-Turtle is a fun and interactive game where a user attempts to push the limits of how large a turtle can grow!
-Grow in size by eating smaller turtles.
-But beware!
-Getting eaten by a larger turtle will lose you the game!
+Sponge & Squids is a fun and interactive game where a user(sponge) attempts to push the limits of just how long he/she can avoid those horrible squids!

 ## Functionality
-The player will be able to move their turtle around the screen using the keyboard keys 'W', 'A', 'S', 'D' representing the four cardinal directions.
+The player will be able to move their sponge around the screen using the keyboard keys 'W', 'A', 'S', 'D' representing the four cardinal directions.

 ## Wireframes
 * This app will consist of a single screen with the simulation canvas, Play/Pause controls, and the About and Details modals.